pushkarkadam/portfolio/my_collections/_posts/2021-11-30-jekyll-blog-category.md

 ---
 {% endhighlight %}

+For more information on collections, refer to Jekyll step by step tutorials on [collections](https://jekyllrb.com/docs/step-by-step/09-collections/){:target="_blank"}.

 ## Config file
 ---

-Since we are storing the blog categories as a collection, we must change the `config.yml` file.
-Add the following code to your `config.yml` file.
+Since we are storing the blog categories as a collection, we must change the `_config.yml` file.
+Add the following code to your `_config.yml` file.

 {% highlight yml linenos %}
 collections: